upMKuhn/AGAV/README.md

 # AGAV

-OOP Webgl rendering for Advanced Computer Graphics and Computer Vision
+OOP Webgl rendering for Applied Computer Graphics And  Vision